Yespo-CDP/yespo-shopify/README.md

 - 📧 Contact us at support@yespo.io
 - 🐛 Report bugs through GitHub Issues

-### 🎉 Recognition

-Contributors are recognized in:
-- 📜 Release notes for significant contributions
-- 🌟 GitHub contributors section
-- 💬 Social media mentions for major features

 ## 📊 Issue Management

 ### 🏷️ Labels We Use